okb64/ESP8266_rf_video/README.md

 video output by Hrvoje Čavrak.
 It has functions to display lines and text with a font rom.
 It has only beentested on the wemos D1 mini with PAL video, but should work on NTSC two with the addition of #define NTSC on [generate_video](wemosTv_display_dfb_clean/generate_video.c).
-The default code displays Hellow world! at thetop left corner of the screen.
+The default code displays Hellow world! at the top left corner of the screen.